salt-formulas/salt-formula-xtrabackup/README.rst

           xtrabackup_pub_key:
             enabled: true
             key: key
+        backup_dir: /srv/backup

   .. note:: hours_before_full param should have the same value as is stated on xtrabackup client

+  .. note:: If the ``backup_dir`` argument is ommited backups will be made to default location, same on both client and server side.

 Client restore from local backups: